 The exhibition explores the life and work of artists, writers and makers who lived in the early and mid-twentieth century.
 Art from many collections is represented, making it an exhibition not to be missed.
 Artists include Henri Gaudier-Brzeska, Eric Gill, David Jones, Vanessa Bell, Duncan Grant, Salvador Dali, Henry Moore, Edward Burra and many other well-known artists.
 The visit is a must for Friends.

 A coach will depart from Goldsworth Park Recreation Ground Car Park, Wishbone Way, at 9.00am and will leave London for Woking at 15.30pm.
 The tour is limited to the first 16 Friends to book, and will start at 11.00am.
 Lunch is available at the Tangerine Dream Café.
 There is a short flight of stairs at the entrance to the building, which has lifts to all floors.

 Availabilty for this trip is very limited.
 If you are having difficulty booking via the website please call 01483 737810 to enquire if there are any places available.

 £40 payable online or at The Lightbox Reception

-Sorry, this event is now sold out.
+Sorry, this event is now closed.